threefoldtecharchive/rivine/README.md

 Building From Source
 --------------------

-To build from source, [Go 1.9 or higher must be installed](https://golang.org/doc/install) on the system (older versions of GO might work, but we don't support it).
+To build from source, [Go 1.10 or higher must be installed](https://golang.org/doc/install) on the system (older versions of GO might work, with some work, but we don't support it).
 Then simply use `go get`:

 ```bash
 go get -u github.com/threefoldtech/rivine/cmd/...